madesm/arXiv-2501.09674v1-agentic-delegation-demo/README.md

   - The **calendar availability** is simulated with static data.
 - **Simplified OAuth Flow:**
   - No **PKCE, refresh tokens, or user account management**.
+- **Access token is pushed through**: Need to think about this.
+There's likely a better way to do this.
 - Many others...

 ---